the-road-to-learn-react/the-road-to-learn-react/manuscript/deployChapter.md

 ## Deploy your App

 In the end no application should stay on localhost.
 You want to go live.
 Heroku is a platform as a service where you can host your application.
 They offer a seamless integration with React.
-To be more specific: It's possible to deploy a create-react-app in minutes.
-It is a zero-configuration deployment which follows the philosophy of create-react-app.
+To be more specific: It's possible to deploy a *create-react-app* in minutes.
+It is a zero-configuration deployment which follows the philosophy of *create-react-app*.

 You need to fulfill two requirements before you can deploy your application to Heroku: